Locations:

 What are the symptoms of a urethral caruncle?

 Urethral caruncles usually measure 1 to 2 centimeters in diameter.
-They’re usually red or pink, but they can turn black or purple if a blood clot forms.
+That’s about the size of an aspirin tablet.
+They also tend to stick out on one edge.
+They’re usually red or pink.
+But they can turn black or purple if a blood clot forms.

 Advertisement

 Estrogen keeps the skin in your genital area soft and flexible.
-When estrogen levels drop, you’re more prone to dry, thin skin that tears easily.
-Experts think this is why urethral caruncles are most common in people who’ve already gone through menopause.
+When estrogen levels drop, you’re more likely to have dry, thin skin that tears easily.
+Experts think this is why urethral caruncles are more common after menopause.

 Diagnosis and Tests

-For this reason, your healthcare provider may take a biopsy to rule out other conditions.
-They may also perform a cystoscopy to look at the inside of your urethra and bladder.
+Providers often recommend removing some of the tissue for testing (biopsy).
+They’ll test the sample to rule out cancer or other conditions.
+They may also recommend a cystoscopy to look inside your urethra and urinary bladder.

 Management and Treatment